Back to top

 The Environmental Protection Agency's regulatory approach to PFAS compounds in drinking water has evolved over the years, including a health advisory in 2016 on two kinds of PFAS (called PFOA and PFOS), and a second, interim health advisory in 2022.
 Learn more about EPA health advisories.

-In March 2023, the EPA proposed the first-ever national standard to limit PFAS in drinking water.
-The proposed standard covered six PFAS compounds, with limits set for PFOA and PFOS, and a combined limit for the other four compounds (PFNA, PFHxS, PFBS and GenX).
+On April 10, 2024, the EPA finalized the first-ever national standard to limit PFAS in drinking water.
+The standard covers six PFAS compounds, with limits set for five compounds: PFOA, PFOS, GenX, PFHxS and PFNA.
+The sixth compound, PFBS, is part of a combined limit of four compounds: PFBS, PFNA, PFHxS, PFBS and GenX.
 Learn more here.

-The EPA’s proposed PFAS regulation would require public water systems to:
+The EPA’s PFAS regulation would require public water systems to:

 • Monitor for these six PFAS compounds in our drinking water.